 - high blood pressure

-Spider bites often take longer to heal than other insect bites, and they may affect skin tissues.
-It’s important to keep the bite clean to reduce the risk of infection.
+Spider bites can take longer to heal than other insect bites and may affect skin tissues.
+Keeping the bite clean can reduce the risk of infection.

 In some cases, you can treat spider bites at home.
 For nonvenomous spider bites, follow these steps:

 - Elevate the area to reduce swelling.

 - Take an antihistamine, such as diphenhydramine (Benadryl), to help with itching.

 - Clean the area with soap and water to prevent infection.